Cybersecurity

 Should classification change during an investigation?

-Severity reclassification is expected as new information emerges during an investigation, and AICPA TSC CC7.4 requires documented evidence of classification changes throughout the incident lifecycle.
+Severity reclassification is expected as new information emerges during an investigation.
+Auditors testing AICPA TSC CC7.4 typically expect to see severity reclassifications timestamped as evidence the team responded to evolving incident facts, not that the classification was fixed at the initial triage call.
 Document every reclassification with a timestamp, the new severity, and the justification.
-Auditors review reclassification history to verify the team responded appropriately as the incident evolved.